rocket-pool/RPIPs/RPIPs/RPIP-31.md

 - As the controller of the RPL for a node, I MUST be able to trigger a claim of RPL rewards and restake a portion
   - If a node's RPL withdrawal address is unset, the call MUST come from one of: the node's primary withdrawal address, or the node's address
   - If a node's RPL withdrawal address is set, the call MUST come from the current RPL withdrawal address
+- *If a node operator is in the smoothing pool a claim of RPL will also distribute ETH rewards*

 ### Staking RPL
 - As the controller of the RPL for a node, I MUST be able to stake additional RPL